gbdev/pandocs/content/pixel_fifo.md

 (sprite) pixels.
 These two FIFOs are not shared.
 They are independent of each other.
 The two FIFOs are mixed only when popping items.
 Sprites take priority unless they're transparent (color 0) which will be explained in detail later.
-The FIFOs can each hold up to 16 pixels at a time.
-The two FIFOs are manipulated only during mode 3 (pixel transfer) and they are both cleared at the beginning of mode 3.
+Each FIFO can hold up to 16 pixels.
+The FIFO and Pixel Fetcher work together to ensure that the FIFO always contains at least 8 pixels at any given time, as 8 pixels are required for the Pixel Rendering operation to take place.
+Each FIFO is manipulated only during mode 3 (pixel transfer).

 Each pixel in the FIFO has four properties:
 - Color: a value between 0 and 3
-- Palette: on CGB a value between 0 and 7 and on DMG a value between 1 and 0
+- Palette: on CGB a value between 0 and 7 and on DMG this only applies to sprites
-- Sprite Priority: on CGB this is the OAM index for the sprite and on DMG this is 0
+- Sprite Priority: on CGB this is the OAM index for the sprite and on DMG this doesn't exist
 - Background Priority: holds the value of the [OBJ-to-BG Priority](#vram-sprite-attribute-table-oam) bit

 ## FIFO Pixel Fetcher
 The fetcher fetches a row of 8 background or window pixels and queues them up to be mixed with sprite pixels.
-The pixel fetcher has 8 steps.
+The pixel fetcher has 5 steps.
+The first four steps take 2 cycles each and the fifth step is attempted every cycle until it succeeds.
 The order of the steps are as follows:

-- Sleep
 - Get tile
-- Sleep
 - Get tile data low
+- Get tile data high
 - Sleep
-- Get tile data high
-- Push
 - Push

 ### Get Tile: